ot-adam-moon/GITLatest/README.md

 -----------------------------
    NOTE: If you edit the PATH Environment Variable in the task below, you will need to restart

-* Open
+* Open Powershell Tab in Console2
-* Run `Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Confirm`
+* Run Command -> `Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Confirm`

 Install posh-git
 ----------------